nsturr/Av-Verify/README.md

 ### Immediate

-* Clean up the "connections" parsing, as it's too brittle
 * Unify error messages so we don't have to chain a bunch of references like `self.class.err_msg(whatever)`, or traverse class hierarchies just to get to the right error message

 ### Long term